Gerbrand Komen obtained his PhD in 1972 from the University of

 The first 15 years at KNMI he worked on ocean

 waves and storm surge prediction.
-Some of this work was done in England,
+Some of this work was done in the United Kingdom,

 Malaysia, Italy, Germany and Canada.
 Later, when he became